Architect: Duda Paine Architects

 Being a integrated team with the contractors on board at early stages of design, cost was a critical component of decision making throughout the design.
 This cost was able to be optimized using cove.tool. cove.tool uses advanced algorithms to optimize for first cost and assists in making rigorous metric based decisions on cost and energy.

 As seen in the diagram above, many decisions including, window type, wall insulation, roof insulation, HVAC, Photovoltaic panels, shading strategy and sensors had multiple options that needed to be tested.
-This leads to over 20,000 possible combinations, each with a different energy use and adifferent cost.
-Cove.tool allowed studying these and finding the most cost optimal way to get to the project completed.
+This leads to over 20,000 possible combinations, each with a different energy use and a different cost. cove.tool allowed studying these to discover the most cost optimal way to get to the best performance.

 In the graph above, each vertical line represents one decision.
 The blue line represents every possible combination and these can be filtered based on potential LEED points, EUI, Energy Savings, Payback and First Cost Premiums.
 For a project with a target payback less than 10 years and EUI target of 45 or below.